Esri/esri-loader/README.md

 ### Browsers

 This library doesn't have any external dependencies, but the functions it exposes to load the ArcGIS API and it's modules expect to be run in a browser.
-You cannot run the ArcGIS API for JavaScript in Node, but [you _can_ use this library to isomorphic/universal applications](#isomorphicuniversal-applications).

 This library officially supports [the same browers that are supported by the latest version of the ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/latest/guide/system-requirements/index.html#supported-browsers).
 Since this library also works with [v3.x of the ArcGIS API](https://developers.arcgis.com/javascript/3/), the community [has made some effort](https://github.com/Esri/esri-loader/pull/67) to get it to work with [some of the older browsers supported by 3.x](https://developers.arcgis.com/javascript/3/jshelp/supported_browsers.html) like IE < 11.

+You cannot run the ArcGIS API for JavaScript in [Node.js](https://nodejs.org/), but you _can_ use this library in [isomorphic/universal applications](#isomorphicuniversal-applications) as well as [Electron](#electron).
+If you need to exectue requests to ArcGIS REST services from something like a Node.js CLI application, see [arcgis-rest-js](https://github.com/Esri/arcgis-rest-js).

 ### Promises